AnkitMadhukar/AnkitMadhukar/README.md

 - 🔭 I’m currently working on ...
 Data Warehousing and Beginner ML
 - 🌱 I’m currently learning ...
 Machine Learning
 - 👯 I’m looking to collaborate on ...
 EDA projects on ML
 - 🤔 I’m looking for help with ...
+Query Optimizations | ML deployment
 - 💬 Ask me about ...
 Data Analysis | Tableau | QlikSense | Data Visualization
 - 📫 How to reach me: ...
 Twitter
 - ⚡ Fun fact: ...
 WAGMI